cryptogogue/vol-cardmotron-js/README.md

 #### DEFINITIONS

-The definitions directive differs from other directives in that all but three of its parameters are user-defined.
+The definitions directive differs from other directives in that its parameters are user-defined.
 Also, unlike other directives, the row immediately following the directive row is reserved.
 In some applications, it may be used to specify the data type of user-defined parameters, but for simple layout applications it may be left blank, in which case the data type of each parameter will be 'string'.

-The user-defined parameters (and some built-in parameters) are used to populate the data 'fields' of the definition.
+The user-defined parameters are used to populate the data 'fields' of the definition.
 The values of these fields are then available to the templaing engine as layouts are rendered.

-*Parameters*
+There are also two optional "control" parameters, and a special field.
+The "control" parameters are:

+*Control Parameters*

 - *\* (optional):* The number of copies of each asset to add to the inventory view.
 - *@ (optional):* The typename of the definition.
 May contain only lowercase letters, numerals and the special character '-'.
 Must be unique.
 If omitted, will be generated (naively).

+*Special Parameters*
 - *layout (required):* The name of a layout (or a space and/or comma-delimited list of layout names) to render the definition.
 If multiple layouts are specific, they are rendered in order.

-The special parameter '\*' is not included as a data field in the definition.
-Instead, it is used by Cardmotron to populate the inventory view.
-If it is zero or missing, the asset will not be rendered.
+#### A Note About Fonts and CORS

+Since Cardmotron uses Javascript to load the font files you specify, the server hosting those files must support (CORS)[https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS].
+If it doesn'y, you can use a proxy server like the popular (CORS-anywhere)[https://cors-anywhere.herokuapp.com/].

+As a convenience, https://www.cardmotron.com/cors is configured as an nginx CORS proxy.
+Just like CORS-anywhere, you can prefix it to your URL to proxy files and inject the necessary cors headers.
+As a further conventience, if your font file fails to load due to an exception, Cardmotron will retry download using the CORS proxy. **This is very slow.** Avoid it be moving your font files to a server that properly supports CORS.

+You may be able to host your font files on (GitHub)[www.github.com].
+You may also be able to extra direct URLs for fonts you want to use from WebFont wrappers, provided the font files are in TTF or OTF format.

 #### A Note About Templating